Anjali2192/scraping_dynamic_websites/README.md

 - Push every meaningful update to GitHub
 - Document what I learn in README and comments
 - Build confidence to take on freelance scraping gigs

 ---

+:pin: *This project is a work in progress.
+I'm learning step by step and keeping everything well-documented.*

+---